socketry/falcon/README.md

 If you use this software for business purposes, please consider purchasing Business Support.
 The agreement will give you:

 - Better software through funded development and testing.
+- Access to advanced features including push promises and stream prioritization (in progress).
 - Advance notification of bugs and security issues.
 - Priority consideration of feature requests and bug reports.
 - Private support and assistance via direct email.